ExtremeCloud IQ - Site Engine 23.02.11 Release Notes

 Virtual Engine Requirements

-The ExtremeCloud IQ - Site Engine, ExtremeControl, and ExtremeAnalytics virtual engines must be deployed on a VMWare or Hyper-V server with a disk format of VHDX.
+The ExtremeCloud IQ Site Engine, ExtremeControl, and ExtremeAnalytics virtual engines must be deployed on a VMware, Hyper-V server, Nutanix, or Extreme Networks Universal Compute Platform.

-• The VMWare ExtremeCloud IQ - Site Engine virtual engines are packaged in the .OVA file format (defined by VMware).
+• ExtremeCloud IQ Site Engine and virtual engines are packaged in the .OVA file format for VMware deployment.

-• The Hyper-V ExtremeCloud IQ - Site Engine virtual engines are packaged in the .ZIP file format.
+• ExtremeCloud IQ Site Engine and virtual engines are packaged in the .ZIP file format for Hyper-V deployment.

 IMPORTANT: For ESX and Hyper-V servers configured with AMD processors, the ExtremeExtremeAnalytics virtual engine requires AMD processors with at least Bulldozer based Opterons.